 Are you not entertained?

 From early evening, when the bar will begin to fill up with people, we are also laying on a few choice extras to keep you entertained.
-We’re planning on having some live music playing for those with enough energy left in the legs to tap them along, and we are also aiming to have a few sporting guests to chat to for those more comfortable listening to others spin their yarns while sat in their chairs or lounging on beanbags.
-We are also confirming what we are going to put on on our outdoor cinema screen this year and will announce it nearer the time.
+We’re planning on having some live music playing for those with enough energy left in the legs to tap them along and we are also confirming what we are going to put on on our outdoor cinema screen this year and will announce it nearer the time.

 A good night’s sleep